 How Do I Pay?

-You will receive a detailed invoice for services.
+You will receive a detailed invoice for services along with secure payment link.
+No checks accepted.
 The balance due is 15 days prior to your event.
 Once we are in agreement a non-refundable deposit of 50% is required at the time of confirmation to reserve your date.
-You may pay directly online.
 If your wedding date is less than 30 days away, full payment must be met immediately.
 We accept Visa, MasterCard, American Express or Discover.
-We DO NOT accept any checks in any form unless you are on island for a scheduled meeting with our staff.
 Gratuities for services are not included but may be added to your total in advance if you wish.
 Terms and conditions: All fees and prices shown are good for the time of deposit.

 Gratuity ~ Love Offering